Maryland ––(Ammoland.com)- In this issue:

 Maryland Shall Issue and Associated Gun Clubs were added to the list of required representatives on the committee, and we have Delegate Simmons to thank for this effort.
 MSI still has grave concerns about this bill.
 Frankly, we’re outnumbered and our voice will be easily overcome by some of the well-known groups on the committee that have been averse to your rights all along.

 The state is not looking to create a committee to consider ways to assist doctors in identifying and treating serious mental illness, they will look instead for ways to blame inanimate objects instead of dangerous people.
 The state already requires the release of significant medical history for the transfer of regulated firearms; this task force could easily suggest not only an expansion of those checks but also a requirement that you divulge the names of all medical providers, drugs taken, and other detailed medical histories – for all transfers.

 - Postpartum Depression?
 Denied

 - Post-Traumatic Stress Issues?
 Denied

 They could ban transfers for these and more.
-No court adjudication required.
+No court adjudication is required.
 Nationwide, anti-rights leaders openly talk about requiring persons to undergo a psych review before the purchase of arms.
 Anything is possible when you let people come up with ways to deny your rights.